 During the past Housing Element cycle (2014-2018), the County had a regional housing need of 168 units.
 Table 5-5-1 shows the County's share of the regional housing need for the unincorporated area by income category.
 During this period, the County was responsible for providing adequate sites and facilitating the development of housing to meet the needs of each income level.
-Table 5-5-2 shows the remaining housing needs that have yet to be fulfilled from the 2009 Housing Element.
+Table 5-5-2 shows the remaining housing needs that have yet to be fulfilled from the 2009 Housing Element Housing Element implementation progress from 2014-2019m, as documented in the 2019 Annual Progress Report.

-TABLE 5-5-1 Past Regional Housing Needs Allocation Unincorporated County: 2014-2019
+Table 5-5-1 Past Regional Housing Needs Allocation Unincorporated County: 2014-2019

 Income Category Total Need (units) Percent

 Very Low 40 24%

 Low 27 16%

 Moderate 27 16%

 Above Moderate 74 44%

 Total 168 100.0%

-Source: Mendocino Council of Governments, Mendocino County Housing Needs Plan, 2014.
+Source: Mendocino Council of Governments, I Mendocino County Housing Needs Plan, 2014.